inonit/django-module-crash-course/docs/03-testing.rst

 ======================

 `Continuous Integration <https://en.wikipedia.org/wiki/Continuous_integration>`_ is nice.
-Alright that was yet another opinionated statement from me, but it makes me happy to see my builds go green.
+Alright that was yet another opinionated statement from me, but it makes me happy to see my builds go green =)

 `Travis <https://travis-ci.org/>`_ is my weapon of choice because all my code goes to Github, and Travis integrates very easily.
 Create a new file ``.travis.yml`` in your projects working directory and paste the